The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: Experimental Results

-We compare GRDC to PPO and RE on continuous noise distributions because SR\_W, SR, and DRC cannot be applied without the concept of confusion matrices.
-In Fig.~\ref{fig:continuous}, GRDC wins/ties in 27/48 whereas RE wins/ties in 24/48 combinations.
-Even under non-GCM perturbations, GDRC has a small edge over RE.
-RE especially targets this kind of perturbation by making the stringent assumption that $\mathbb{E}(\tilde{r})=\omega_0\cdot r+\omega_1(\omega_0 > 0,\, (\omega_0\cdot r + \omega_1)\cdot r>0)$.
+In Table~\ref{table:cont}, we compare GRDC to PPO and RE under continuous perturbations (SR\_W and DRC cannot work outside GCM settings).
+We test $\sigma=1.0, 1.5, 2.0$ for Gaussian perturbations and $\omega=0.1,0.2,0.3,0.4$ for Uniform and Reward Uniform perturbations.
+GRDC wins/ties in 10/12, whereas RE wins/ties in 7/12 cases.
+Even under non-GCM perturbations, GDRC has a small edge over RE, especially targeting this kind of perturbation by making the stringent assumption that $\mathbb{E}(\tilde{r})=\omega_0\cdot r+\omega_1(\omega_0 > 0)$.
+We attribute GDRC's advantage to its potential ability to decide the best $n_o$ to differentiate the true rewards according to Lipschitz for different continuous perturbations.
+We also notice that the GDRC is more stable across perturbations and environments than baselines.

-We attribute GDRC's advantage to two factors.
-First, the continuous noise distributions are weakly mode-preserving in the sense that they have a peak in the observed reward distribution at true rewards.
-Second, we hypothesize that the distributional aspect of GDRC leads to more stable reward estimation.